mnielLab/esm2_utilities/README.md

 ### Creating sequence encodings
 ```
 Source code for encoding sequence batches is included in ./utils/esm2_encode.py
-A use-case example of creating ESM2 encodings example sequences in the fasta file ./example_proteins/example_proteins.fasta is included in ./demo.py.
+A demo script for creating ESM2 encodings for sequences in an example fasta file is included in ./demo.poy
 To run this example,
 $ python demo.py
+This will create per residue encodings for all sequences in ./example_proteins/example_proteins.fasta.
+And save them in a .pickle formatted file, example_proteins_esm2enc.pickle
 ```